Pete's Walks - Buckland Common, Cholesbury, Chartridge (part 2)

 View south from the other side of the valley

 The path took me to another road, where I turned right for a short distance, before turning left on a bridleway.
-This descended another deep and picturesque valley, keeping to the left of a hedge, then rose up the other side between hedges, with a large caravan park on my left.
-At the top of the hill I followed the drive to the caravan park to reach the main road running through the village of Chartridge, where I turned right.
+This descended another deep and picturesque valley, initially beside the grounds of a cottage, then switching to the left of a hedge.
+It then rose up the other side between hedges, with a large caravan park on my left.
+At the top of the hill I continued along the drive from the caravan park to reach the main road running through the village of Chartridge, where I turned right.

 The valley before reaching Chartridge